adisun94/AL-GAP-VASP-LAMMPS/README.md

 The configuration energies and interatomic forces are evaluated at the Density Functional Theory (DFT) level using the [VASP](https://www.vasp.at/) software, version 5.4.4.

 #### ---- ActiveLearning
-|

-|

-|---- <font color = 'red'>GAPinput.xyz</font> : input file from Step 0.0, used to train the GAP force field while starting the workflow.
+---- /GAPinput.xyz : input file from Step 0.0, used to train the GAP force field while starting the workflow.

 |